gretaTomasoni/gretaTomasoni/README.md

 ## Hello, world! 👋

-Welcome to my GitHub profile.
+Welcome to my GitHub profile. <br>
 I'm a **frontend developer** with a passion for creating stunning, user-friendly web experiences.

 As a **graphic design graduate,** I strive to create websites that are both creative and functional, with a focus on responsive design, accessibility, and user experience.
 I believe that good design should be accessible to everyone, and I'm committed to making the web a more inclusive and user-friendly place.